lo0g1/boids/README.md

-Just a simple Boids implementation not finished btw :{
+Just a simple Boids implementation using SFML as a graphics backend